mrltfygn/selenium-webdriver-cucumber/Assignments.md

 ### Exercise 4

 1. Parameterize the input data in the step "**And** the amount I want to borrow is '1000'".
-(See Exercise 1.2)
 2. Can you parameterize other data as well?

 ### Exercise 5